 - information about your professional status and role; and

-- information you provide to us through Forums (see below).
+- information you provide to us through comments or Forums (see below).

-We will also collect certain information automatically every time you interact with our website.
+We will also collect certain information when you interact with our website.
 We do this through server log files, cookies, and pixel tags.
 While the information obtained may not be personal information under the laws of the country you are based in, we recognize that there are certain laws (e.g., EU law) where this information is likely to be personal information.

 For instance, we identify and log the Internet Protocol (IP) address of the device you use to access our website automatically in our server log files whenever you visit our website, along with the time of your visit and pages you visit.
 While the intention of such a practice is to calculate website usage levels and to help us diagnose problems with the website’s servers, we recognize that an IP address is also an online identifier which can be used to create profiles of individuals behind devices.
 Thus, if we combine non-personal information with personal information, we will treat the combined information as personal information as long as it is combined.